Spiritual Uses of Balm Of Gilead

 In Islam, Balm of Gilead was used in similar ways, with the smoke from burning the resin believed to carry prayers up to Allah.
 The sweet aroma was thought to be pleasing to the divine and aid in achieving a state of spiritual connection and peace.

-See Also: Spiritual Uses of Dragon's Blood
+See Also: Spiritual Uses of Oregano

 Ancient Egyptian priests and priestesses used Balm of Gilead in their temple rituals, burning it as incense and using it to anoint sacred objects and images of the gods.
 It was seen as a substance that could bridge the gap between the mortal and divine realms, allowing for clearer communication and connection.